 Although it has a rather strange name, KuKu Klok is a website designed to wake up users at specific times and with a pre-defined sound.
-Users have the possibility of choosing between a regular rooster howl, a classic clock sound, an electronic beep (which is annoying beyond usual), a rock song and a military trumpet.The website is pretty easy to use.
-Simply navigate to the official address, set a timer, a sound and then confirm your selection.
+Users have the possibility of choosing between a regular rooster howl, a classic clock sound, an electronic beep (which is annoying beyond usual), a rock song, and a military trumpet.
+This online clock website is pretty easy to use.
+Simply navigate to the official address, set a timer, a sound, and then confirm your selection.

 Meta Clock is a beautiful looking online alarm service which comes with an easy-to-set alarm menu and a handful of nice options.
 Amongst them, the service allows users to choose a notification tune from a pre-defined list (which by the way, is of pretty good taste) or to manually upload their own.
 Moreover, you have the option of posting something on Facebook, when the alarm rings.

-As a nice addition, the service has the option to a show a countdown widget on a window title or to enable desktop notifications for the alarm.
+As a nice addition, the service has the option to show a countdown widget on a window title or to enable desktop notifications for the alarm.

-Anvoy Alarm Clock
+4. TimeMe Alarm Clock